AneteRudz/Project_1/README.md

 - [Links](#links)

 ## Project Description
 For the first project I decided to build the game 'Mastermind'.
-I remember playing this game in my childhood on an actual board and tought it would be interesting to see how the Python code would look like.
+I thought it would be interesting to see how the Python code for this game would look like.

 ## Rules
 1. Pleayers: Code Maker (computer) and Code Guesser (user)